 backward

-torchjd.autojac.backward.backward(tensors, inputs, A, retain_graph=False, parallel_chunk_size=None)
+torchjd.autojac.backward.backward(tensors, aggregator, inputs=None, retain_graph=False, parallel_chunk_size=None)

 Parameters: